 I love this topping because you not only save your distressed apples, you can use it on anything from pancakes, to ice cream to frozen yogurt!
 We can’t get enough of it around here.

-I take my recipe testing seriously and I made this IHOP pancake recipe at least 3 times before I got it right.
-And you just know it’s right and good Weight Watchers food when your kids not only ask for more, but say they like it better than the original!
+I take my recipe testing seriously and I made this Copycat IHOP pancake recipe at least 3 times before I got it right.
+And you just know it’s right and great Weight Watchers food when your kids not only ask for more, but say they like it better than the original!

 As we prepare to cross the border again this summer, I can comfortably end the rationing of my chocolate graham crackers, dream about REAL Cream Soda and don’t have to worry about stopping at IHOP for my Harvest Grain & Nut Pancake fix.
 Although I just might anyways; just for old times sake.